Holt, Wiltshire: Holt Spa

-When a mineral water spring was discovered in 1688 at what would become known as Holt Spa, Lady Lisle would instrumental in the promotion of the waters to high society.
-At least four wells (The Old, The New, The Great Nose, and Harris’s) were sunk, and under the guidance of the local nobility and clergy, the operation became a commercial enterprise from 1723.
+When a mineral water spring was discovered in 1688 at what would become known as Holt Spa, Lady Lisle would be instrumental in the promotion of the waters to high society.
+At least four wells – The Old, The New, The Great Nose, and Harris's – were sunk, and under the guidance of the local nobility and clergy, the operation became a commercial enterprise from 1723.
 The proprietor, Henry Eyre, claimed in 1731 that the waters had the ability to cure King’s Evil, ulcers, leprosy, scrophula, piles, itching of the skin, colic, giddiness of the head and other ailments.
 Eyre was successfully exporting bottled spa water to London.

-By 1780s a resort had been established in Holt with the Spa House providing treatments and the Great House lodgings while guests toook the waters.
-Holt Spa faced competition from a similar spa at Melksham and the far more notable spa at Bath, to which it was alway a 'poor relation'.
-Nevertheless, it is said to have been frequented by the lesser gentry and to have enjoyed a ‘Summer Season’ with numerous Londoners entering the parish burial registers in the late eighteenth century because of the spa proving some testament to its popularity.
-By 1790, the hey day of the spa resort was over.
-Holt Waters remained for sale until 1815.
+By the 1780s, a resort had been established in Holt: the Spa House provided treatments, and the Great House offered lodgings for guests who took the waters.
+Holt faced competition from the much more popular spa at Bath but is said to have been frequented by the lesser gentry and to have enjoyed a 'summer season', with numerous Londoners entering the parish burial registers in the late 18th century providing some testament to its popularity.

+By 1790, the heyday of the spa resort was over.
+Holt Waters remained for sale until 1815; around that time mineral springs were discovered nearby at Melksham, and another small spa was developed there.

 The Spa House was incorporated into a bedding factory on the site, and later demolished.
-A pair of Tuscan columns from the Spa House entrance and a well pump were saved from demolation and incorporated in the new factory building.
+A pair of Tuscan columns from the Spa House entrance and a well pump were saved from demolition and incorporated in the new factory building.
 This memorial, together with a marble tablet dedicated to Lady Lisle and the Reverend John Lewis, whose patronage made the wells famous from 1720, are all that remain of the spa.
 Holt Water was analysed in 1933 and found to be very cloudy and quite unsuitable for drinking.

-The Great House became a shortlived girls school for day students and boarders, and subsequently a boys boarding school in 1794.
-By 1821, it the building had been divided into tenements with seventeen families living there.
-In 1868 it was advertised for sale and subsequently became part of Beavens leather dressing factory.
+The Great House became a short-lived girls' school for day students and boarders, then from 1794 a boys' boarding school.
+By 1821, the building had been divided into tenements with seventeen families living there.
+In 1868 it was advertised for sale and subsequently became part of Beaven's leather dressing factory.
 It reverted to tenements and was demolished in 1957 as unsafe and incapable of economic repair.
 The site is now home to a light industrial estate.